Quickstart: Create an Azure Database for PostgreSQL - Flexible Server in the Azure portal

 Sign in to the Azure portal

-Sign in to the Azure portal.
+Open your web browser and go to the portal.
 Enter your credentials to sign in to the portal.
 The default view is your service dashboard.

-On the Basics tab, enter the following information:
+Fill out the Basics form with the following information:

 On the Networking tab, you can choose how your server is reachable.
-Azure Database for MySQL - Flexible Server provides two ways to connect to your server:
+Azure Database for PostgreSQL Flexible Server provides two ways to connect to your server:

 - Public access (allowed IP addresses)